 host Specifies the IP address of the host to send data to.
 If not specified the current value of biboAdmNameServer is used by default. file Specifies the file name on the remote host to write data to (and is relative to the TFTP boot directory on that host).
 If not specified the default file name is "brick.st". object Specifies the table(s) to retrieve data from.
-If no cmd=state host=1.2.3.4 file=brick1.st ⇒ object=system would retrieve all data from the system table and places it in "/tftpboot/brick1.st" on host 1.2.3.4 (if present the file is overwritten).
+If no objects are specified, the contents of all tables are sent.